genie-team/graphql-genie/README.md

 Write a [GraphQL Type Schema](https://graphql.org/learn/schema/) and [GraphQL Genie](https://github.com/genie-team/graphql-genie) automatically generates a fully featured GraphQL API with referential integrity and inverse updates that can be used client side or server side.
 You can use all the features of the type schema, including interfaces and unions.
 Add subscriptions with the [plugin](https://github.com/genie-team/graphql-genie/tree/master/plugins/subscriptions).
 The schema uses best practices and is compliant with the [Relay GraphQL Server Specification](https://facebook.github.io/relay/docs/en/graphql-server-specification.html#mutations).

+In short GraphQL Genie handles creating the root Query, Mutation and Subscription types and their resolvers for a variety of [data stores](#data-store).
+If that doesn't mean anything to you it may be good to read up on some [graphql basics](https://www.okgrow.com/posts/graphql-basics) or learn by experimenting with the [demo]((https://genie-team.github.io/graphql-genie-client/))

 ## Demo

 [See the fully featured demo](https://genie-team.github.io/graphql-genie-client/).
 Create a schema (or use the default provided) and a fully featured api is created.
 Click the search icon to use GraphiQL to view docs and create or mock data.
 See [graphql genie client](https://github.com/genie-team/graphql-genie-client) on github for more info on the demo.